Succession actor Brian Cox set to appear at special one-off event in Edinburgh

 He’s played everyone from Winston Churchill to Hannibal Lecter on screen and has also found success as a producer, director and highly-lauded stage actor.

-And in recent years the multi-talented Dundonean has found a huge new fanbase with his terrifying portrayal of billionaire media tycoon Logan Roy in hit HBO drama ‘Succession’.
+And in recent years the multi-talented Dundonian has found a huge new fanbase with his terrifying portrayal of billionaire media tycoon Logan Roy in hit HBO drama ‘Succession’.

 Now he’s written a autobiography about his incredible life and career and will be appearing in Edinburgh to discuss it – the only Scottish date on his book tour.